DataDog/integrations-core/docs/dev/agent_integration.md

 - [Docker][4] to run the full test suite.
 - The git [command-line][5] or [GitHub desktop client][19].

+You can list an Agent integration for a price in the Datadog Marketplace, or list it out-of-the-box on the Integrations page.

 {{% tab "Marketplace integrations" %}}
 ## Set up a directory and clone the Marketplace repository